smilodonis/serverRun/documentation.md

 -   A Flask application will be created.
 -   Routes will be defined for each API endpoint.
 -   Functions will be implemented to gather system data using `psutil`, `pynvml`, and `socket`.
--   A function to check the Ollama API is implemented using `requests`.
+-   Functions to check the Ollama and InvokeAI APIs are implemented using `requests`.
 -   Functions for script/application management use the `subprocess` module with proper security considerations (e.g., allow-listing scripts and applications).

 ### Frontend (`index.html`, `script.js`)